Metal Hinge Boxes

 Course Description

-Working with Artisan Woodworker Craig Courter, students will build a classic wooden box with a metal hinged using precise joinery and traditional woodworking techniques.
+Students will build a classic wooden box with a metal butt hinge using precise joinery and traditional woodworking techniques.
 This project introduces one of the most useful and recognizable forms in woodworking: the hinged lid box, suitable for keepsakes, tools, or small storage.

-The class will then focus on accurate assembly and the installation of small brass hinges.
-Students will learn how to carefully lay out hinge locations and use chisels to cut clean, precise mortises so the hinges fit properly and the lid opens and closes smoothly.
+The class will then focus on accurate assembly and the installation of small brass butt hinges.
+Students will learn how to carefully lay out hinge locations and use both a power router and a router plane with chisels to cut clean, precise mortises so the hinges fit properly and the lid opens and closes smoothly.

 Along the way students will learn practical woodworking techniques including accurate milling, router table operation, precise assembly, hinge installation, and surface preparation.
 Emphasis is placed on careful craftsmanship and developing the foundational skills that apply to many woodworking projects.